hubidu/heimdall-io/report-app/README.md

 ## Backlog V 2.0

+- BUG: Diff LEDs are shown incorrectly on page load
 - Diff View: Should also diff line in source since that might be the cause for the failure
 - CHORE Switch to https://github.com/conorhastings/react-syntax-highlighter
 - FEATURE report list: Group failed tests by prefix